Tomato and Mozzarella Risotto

 - The cooking time should take 25-30 mins and your risotto is done when the rice is al dente—cooked through but with a tiny bit of firmness left in the middle.

 - Remove the pan from the heat.

-- Tear the mozzarella into pieces and stir half into the risotto together with half of the basil.
+- Stir half the cheese into the risotto together with half of the basil.

 - Season to taste with salt and pepper and let stand, covered, for 2 mins.

 - Garnish with the remaining torn mozzarella.

 - Add chilli to taste (use less if you don't like spice).